tuckerweibell/recipe/src/components/EzModal/EzModal.md

 will be your application's root element and does not need to reside directly with your modal

+## Properties

+### appElement (string)

+A query selector identifying the root of your app.
+The modal uses this selector to indicate to screen readers that this content should be hidden (via the aria-hidden attribute) while the modal is open.

+### children (node) - required

+Arbitrary children for the modal contents.

+### headerText (string) - required

+Text to display in the header.

+### destructive (bool)

+When true will display the modal in destructive styles (aka a destructive submit button).

+### dismissLabel (string) - required

+Label for the dismiss button.
+Omitting this prop will suppress the dismiss button.

+### isOpen (bool) - required

+Dictates whether the modal is open.
+You must still render the component even if isOpen is false to allow for the opening transition to occur (if present).

+### isSubmitting (bool)

+When true will render the modal with appropriate styles to signify a loading state.
+Useful when the submit handler has an asynchronous success condition.

+### onDismiss (func)

+Callback for when dismiss button is clicked.

+### onSubmit (func)

+Callback for when submit button is clicked.

+### submitLabel (string)

+Label for the submit button.
+Omitting this prop will suppress the submit button.

 ### Basic Modal

 ```jsx live